 ENSMOV (Enhancing the Implementation and Monitoring and Verification practices of Energy Saving Policies under Article 7 of the Energy Efficiency Directive) is a 3-year project running from June 2019 onwards.
 The project is led by the Institute for European Energy and Climate Policy (http://www.ieecp.org) in the Netherlands and funded by the EU Horizon 2020 programme.

-The implementation of the Article 7 of the Energy Efficiency Directive (EED) by European Union (EU) Member States (MS) has shown so far that public authorities have limited time and resources to coordinate experience sharing at the EU level.
+The implementation of the Article 7 of the Energy Efficiency Directive (EED) by European Union Member States (MS) has shown so far that public authorities have limited time and resources to coordinate experience sharing at EU level.
 Similarly, these constraints limit their ability to research and adopt successful policy implementation approaches of other MS. Their focus is rather on designing, implementing, monitoring, reporting and evaluating their own national policies.
 However, national authorities and market stakeholders have consistently welcomed the opportunity to share experiences, policy implementation challenges and solutions specifically with regards to energy efficiency obligations (EEOs) and alternative measures and monitoring and verification (MRV) schemes.